moeamaya/architechie/src/pages/about/index.md

   4. Together we make up a living wiki: ask us anything.<br>

-  5. Networking is paramount, so join our community.
+  5. Networking is paramount, we help each other level up.
 ---